duckwjay000/startup/public/README.md

 - **database** - Displayed the scores on the scores page.
 Currently this is stored and retrieved from local storage, but it will be replaced with the database data later.
 - **WebSocket** - I have a place holder for this in the scores section.
 Not really sure if I'm understanding this correctly though.
 - **application logic** - User is able to interact with grid system and have it update.
 Also randomly generates a game for the user to play.

+- ## Service deliverable

+For this deliverable I added backend endpoints that receives votes and returns scores.

+- **Node.js/Express HTTP service** - done!
+- **Static middleware for frontend** - done!
+- **Calls to third party endpoints** - I am calling Google's Youtube API to get a random video
+- **Backend service endpoints** - Placeholders for login that stores the current user on the server.
+Also updating/displaying scores.
+- **Frontend calls service endpoints** - I did this using the fetch function.